 Six health regions reported to this review.
-Five regions reported no service issues related to recruitment and retention while one reported minor issues such as training and orientation time and effort needed for a new staff member.
+Five regions reported no service issues related to recruitment and retention while one reported minor issues such as training and orientation time and effort needed for new staff.

 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).